ahmadpak/qarobar-pos/README.md

 ## Setup Wizard

-Three step setup wizard as following:
+Two step setup wizard as following:

-1. Setting super user
+1. Setting Up ERPNext Site
 2. Setting database path
-3. Setting ERPNext site (Optional)

-The app will save the config in the electron store for future reference.
-Setup Wizard will only appear of setup 1 and 2 are not set.
-The use can initate a new DB afterwards or restore an existing one
+The app will create a new sqlite database and save the ERPNext site details for future reference.

 ## Project setup